Approximation of semistable bundles on smooth algebraic varieties: Flags of line bundles via flag schemes

 \section{Flags of line bundles via flag schemes}

 \begin{theorem} Let $X$ be a smooth projective variety of dimension $d\ge 1$ defined over an algebraically closed field $k$.
 Let $E$ be a rank $r$ nef vector bundle on $X$ with numerically trivial $c_1(E)$.
-Then for any ample line bundle $A$ on $X$ there exists a sequence of finite generically separable surjective morphisms $f_m:X_m\to X$ from smooth projective varieties and a sequence of filtrations of $f_m^*E$ by subbundles so that for $i=1,...,r$ the quotients $S_{i,m}/S_{i-1,m}$ are line bundles and for some sequence $(a_m)$ of rational numbers with $\lim _{m\to \infty } a_m=0$ we have
+Then for any ample line bundle $A$ on $X$ there exists a sequence $\{f_m\}_{m\in \NN}$ of finite generically separable surjective morphisms $f_m:X_m\to X$ from smooth projective varieties, a sequence $\{S_{\bullet , m}\}_{m\in \NN}$ of filtrations of $f_m^*E$ by subbundles of increasing rank, and some rational numbers $\gamma_1,...,\gamma_r$, such that for $i=1,...,r$ we have

 in $A^1(X)\otimes \QQ$.
-Moreover, we can choose $f_m:X_m\to X$ so that for any $x_m\in X_m (k)$ the induced map of $S$-fundamental group schemes $\pi_1^S(X, x_m)\to \pi_1^S(X, f_m(x_m))$ is faithfully flat.
-If $\dim X\ge 2$ then we can find $f_m$ for which $\pi_1^S(X, x_m)\to \pi_1^S(X, f_m(x_m))$ is an isomorphism. \end{theorem}
+Moreover, we can choose $f_m:X_m\to X$ so that for any $x_m\in X_m (k)$ the induced map of $S$-fundamental group schemes $\pi_1^S(X_m, x_m)\to \pi_1^S(X, f_m(x_m))$ is faithfully flat.
+If $\dim X\ge 2$ then we can find $f_m$ for which $\pi_1^S(X_m, x_m)\to \pi_1^S(X, f_m(x_m))$ is an isomorphism. \end{theorem}

 \begin{proof} Let $V$ be an $r$-dimensional vector space over $k$ and let us fix a full flag

 where $\dim _{k}V_j=j$.
 We have a standard Borel subgroup $B\subset \GL (V)$ corresponding to linear maps preserving this flag.
 Note that we have the canonical closed embedding